Remote magnon-phonon entanglement in the waveguide-magnomechanics

-Here, $\varphi_{jl}$ is the phase associated with the traveling photons over the distance $L_{jl}$, $\kappa_j$ and $\kappa_l$ are the radiative decay rates of magnons $m_j$ and $m_l$ induced by the waveguide photons (see Appendix~\ref{appa} for details).
+Here, $\varphi_{jl}$ denotes the propagation phase accumulated by traveling photons over a distance $L_{jl}$, while $\kappa_j$ and $\kappa_l$ are the radiative decay rates of magnons $m_j$ and $m_l$ induced by the waveguide photons (see Appendix~\ref{appa} for details).
+Owing to the periodicity $e^{i(2k\pi+\varphi_{jl})}=e^{i\varphi_{jl}}$ for any integer $k$, the phase is defined modulo $2\pi$, and the results remain invariant under shifts by integer multiples of $2\pi$.
 The Rabi frequency, $\Omega_j=\tilde{\gamma}\sqrt{5\bar{N}}B_j/4$, characterizes the amplitude of the external driving field with frequency $\epsilon$, where $B_j$ is the magnetic field strength of the driving field and $\bar{N}$ represents the total number of spins in the YIG sphere~\cite{cavitymagnonics}.

 Under strong-driving fields, the system's dynamics can be linearized by writing the operators $o_j=\langle o_j\rangle +\delta o_j, o=m,b$, where $\langle o_j\rangle$ is the steady amplitude of mode $o_j$ and $\delta o_j$ is the corresponding fluctuation operator.
 After the standard linearization approximation~\cite{optcavity}, the system Hamiltonian in Eq.~\eqref{Htotorigin} turns into